mattermost/mattermost-plugin-playbooks/docs/telemetry.md

 - `pluginVersion`: Version of the plugin.
 - `eventTimeStamp`: Timestamp indicating when the event was queued to send to the server.
 - `event integrations`: Unused field.
 It always contains the value `null`.
-- `event originalTimestamp`: Timestamp indicating when the event actually happened.
-It always equals `eventTimeStamp`.

 For more information about telemetry, see [Mattermost Telemetry](https://docs.mattermost.com/administration/telemetry.html).